hero background image

 Implementing chats, forums, wikis, and social media features to promote peer-to-peer discussion, collaboration, and sharing of personal achievements.

-Facilitating learning on the go through bite-sized educational content and activities, voice commands, and optimized mobile app interfaces for iOS and Android.
+Facilitating learning on the go through bite-sized educational content and activities, voice commands, and push notifications or reminders.

 Blended learning